WallStreetMojo

 5. Obligation related to product warranties and product defects;

 Now, let us take a real-life example of contingencies and their reporting in the balance sheet.
-Whole Foods Market (NASDAQ: WFM), for instance, has recently been involved in the class-action lawsuits for its grocery chains.
-According to Chicago Tribune, Nine managers were fired by Whole Foods Market due to allegedly manipulating a bonus program.
-However, these managers filed a class-action lawsuit against Whole Foods Market for not paying bonuses earned by employees across the company.
+For instance, Whole Foods Market (NASDAQ: WFM), has recently been involved in class-action lawsuits for its grocery chains.
+According to the Chicago Tribune, Nine managers were fired by Whole Foods Market due to allegedly manipulating a bonus program.
+However, these managers filed a class-action lawsuit against Whole Foods Market for not paying bonuses to employees.

 WFM Contingent Liabilities